How do I know if I’m ready for parent coaching?

 If you scored:

-50-70 points — You’re ready and well on your way to making significant changes happen in your life.
-You’re ready to move forward, leave the trenches of chaos for good, and reclaiming your life.
+55-70 points — You’re ready!
+You are well on your way to making significant changes happen in your life.
+You’re ready to move forward, leave the trenches of chaos for good, and reclaim your life.
 Coaching can help you reach your goals and cross the finish line.